What is the Average Daily Rate (ADR)?

 An ADR viewed in isolation, does not offer a full picture of the hotel business.
 A property’s ADR may increase as a result of price increases, however, if this comes at the expenses of falling occupancy numbers, then the total revenue will be lower.

-Average Daily Rate, is best looked at together with other important KPI metrics, such as occupancy rate and RevPAR to get a better picture of the hotel business.
+ADR is best looked at together with other important KPI metrics, such as occupancy rate and RevPAR to get a better picture of the overall hotel business.